timgesekus/housekeeping-book/Readme.md

 #Housekeeping book

 ## Goals
-* Create a housekeeping up for my family
+* Create a housekeeping app for my family
-* Evolve it from cli use to web/android enabled
+* Evolve it from cli  to web/android enabled
-* Learn pure functional programming using scalaz
+* Learn pure functional programming using
+* Learn zio
 * Learn to code android apps again

 ## Roles